Hodge theory on Cheeger spaces: High codimension boundary conditions

 \subsection{Arbitrary depth}

 Now consider a space $\hat X$ which has singular strata up to depth $k+1$.
 One reason for our elaboration of the depth two case is that this discussion extends to the higher depth almost unchanged.
 Order the strata $Y^1, Y^2, \ldots, Y^{k+1}$ so that $\mathrm{depth}\, Y^j < \mathrm{depth}\, Y^{j+1}$, $j < k$.
 Thus, at one end, $Y^1$ is a stratum of least depth and its link is a smooth closed manifold, while $Y^k$ is a smooth closed manifold which has link a stratified pseudomanifold with depth $k-1$.
 We assume inductively that we have defined local ideal boundary conditions for all spaces with depth less than or equal to $k$.
 We now describe how to extend this definition to $Y^{k+1}$.
-As before, we let $x$ denote a boundary defining function for the hypersurface corresponding to this stratum in the resolution $\wt X$, and work with the partially completed operator $P = x^\ell L$.
+As before, we let $x$ denote a boundary defining function for the hypersurface corresponding to this stratum in the resolution $\wt X$, and work with the partially completed operator $P = xL$.

 We use now the notation of \cite{ALMP} for iterated edge and iterated incomplete edge operators.
-Let $L \in \Diff_{\iie}^n(X;E)$ be an elliptic $\iie$ operator acting on sections of a vector bundle $E.$ The local ideal boundary conditions at $Y^1, \ldots, Y^k$ are differential operators
+Let $L \in \Diff_{\iie}^1(X;E)$ be an elliptic $\iie$ operator of order one acting on sections of a vector bundle $E.$ The local ideal boundary conditions at $Y^1, \ldots, Y^k$ are bundle homomorphisms

-where each $\cG^j$ is an auxiliary bundle over $Y^j$.
+where each $\cG^j$ is an auxiliary bundle over $\wt Y^j$.
 We always impose Assumptions \ref{Ass:Localizable}, \ref{Ass:CstIndicialRoots} and \ref{AssIndFamily} at each stratum.
-Recall also that $Y^j,$ $j>2,$ are interiors of manifolds with corners with iterated fibration structures and the boundary condition operators are iterated edge operators with respect to this structure.
+Recall also that $\wt Y^j,$ $j>2,$ are themselves manifolds with corners with iterated fibration structures.